ekoi/dataverse-kubernetes/README-AWS-Dataverse.md

 $pip install awscli
 ```

-Make sure to configure the AWS CLI to use your access key ID and secret access key:
+Make sure to configure the AWS CLI to use our access key ID and secret access key:
 ````
 $aws configure
 AWS Access Key ID [****************E4PT]: